 In early 2017, I began an anonymous online “survey” that is both a learning tool, and a way for me to show that behaviours labelled “BPSD” are in fact normal human behaviours.
 You may take that survey here; you may see the results here, or in this article published in the Journal of the American medical Directors Association (JAMDA).

 I started my second anonymous ongoing online survey on April 11, 2018.
-As I write this five days later, I’ve had 318 responses.
-Of those, 93% (297 respondents) answered an open-ended question which asked how they would feel when faced with a situation that every person who lives with dementia in a “memory care unit” and others in their own homes potentially face every day.
+The vast majority of the respondent (93%) answered an open-ended question which asked how they would feel when faced with a situation that every person who lives with dementia in a “memory care unit” and others in their own homes potentially face every day.

 The question asks how respondents would feel if they could not leave their living space when they wanted to because they could either not find a door, or the door(s) would not open.
-Of the 297 people who have responded to the question so far, two (2) say they would remain calm; four (4) say they couldn’t imagine what they might feel.
+Of those who responded to the question, two (2) say they would remain calm; four (4) say they couldn’t imagine what they might feel.

 - Trapped, a prisoner in my own home.